kpn/django-etcd-settings/README.md

 * `DJES_REQUEST_GETTER`: path to a function which accesses the HTTP request object being handled.
-Ensuring access to this value can be implemented with, for instance, a middleware.
+Ensuring access to this value can be implemented with, for instance, middleware.
 This settings is only used to allow config overwrites on runtime based on predifined config_sets.
 In case you don't want to use this functionality, just set this setting to None i.e. 'middleware.thread_local.get_current_request'